Deleting or removing something from the Internet requires different strategies depending on the type of information you want to remove.

 Is the publisher sharing the information against my consent?

-Any type of information that is prohibited on Google, regardless of publisher or website owner is also very worth noting.
-This information can stem from a variety of factors that go against their Content and User contribution Policy.
-The following is directly prohibited from Google under their “Prohibited and Restricted Content” page:
+Any type of information prohibited on Google, regardless of publisher or web page owner, is also worth noting.
+This information can stem from various factors that go against their Content and User contribution Policy.
+Whether it’s an article, social media post, image, or video, the following is directly prohibited from Google under their “Prohibited and Restricted Content” page:

 Spam and fake content